PixelsCamp/talks/A-brief-history-of-the-software-development-process-according-to-my-experience_joao-malcata.md

 Description
 -----------
 Over almost 20 years, I have been involved in a multitude of software development endeavors.
 Out of sheer luck or just time passing, together they seem to show an “evolution“ worth sharing.
 Even if not systematic and according to a scientific process, experience does provide insight and I hope lessons to be learned.

 By the end of the session, you will be able to give some meaning to:
-1. where you stand as far development process is concerned
+1. where do you stand, as far as, development process is concerned
-2. what you feel would be a scenario that unlocks your potential
+2. what you feel would be the optimal scenario to unlock your potential

 [further details] (https://medium.com/@malcata/a-brief-history-of-the-software-development-process-according-to-my-experience-15a6349bb77a)
 ---------------